 Instructional Design at UW Bothell

 Here at UW Bothell we are committed to providing faculty with resources that will help them best use the available tools and best strategies in teaching and learning.
-To that end, Office of Digital Learning & Innovation offers a variety of instructional design services.
+To that end, IT's digital learning offers a variety of instructional design services.

 - Individual meetings focused on course design and developing materials for hybrid/online courses